 Joshua Orphanage and Community Care Organisation

-Elmhurst School for Boys’ relationship with the Joshua Orphanage and Community Care Organisation (JOCC) in Malawi dates back to 2005.
+Elmhurst School’s relationship with the Joshua Orphanage and Community Care Organisation (JOCC) in Malawi dates back to 2005.
 As part of the celebration of our 150 year anniversary, two members of the teaching staff visited JOCC during the Easter Holidays to volunteer and support the Orphanage with a number of their current programmes.
 Whilst in they worked alongside the local people in the feeding centres and assisted with teacher training alongside teaching classes of up to 100 children.

 JOCC is a grassroots community development organisation working with over 30 villages across rural Blantyre.
 Their aim is to improve the lives of Malawian children and their communities through sustainable health, education and nutrition programmes.
 Malawi is one of the poorest countries in the world, consistently ranked in the bottom 10.
 More than half of the population live on less than $1 a day and rely on subsistence farming.
 JOCC communities are all suffering from the debilitating effects of significant poverty, rising HIV/AIDS rates, poor road networks, lack of clean and piped water and very few health and education facilities.